 It might seem odd to discuss a subject like this these days.
 Our current president embodies White grievances against minorities and foreigners and he has elevated outright White Nationalists to key government positions.

-Lastly, the subject of reparations for African-Americans had a brief moment of prominence a few years ago for a reason that is erfect for this group: Because of a single, extraordinary article.
+Lastly, the subject of reparations for African-Americans had a brief moment of prominence a few years ago for a reason that is perfect for this group: Because of a single, extraordinary magazine article.
 “The Case for Reparations” in the June 2014 Atlantic Monthly was written by a brilliant young African-American intellectual named Ta Nehisi-Coates.
 I linked to it below, and to some representative critiques of its conclusions and recommendations.

 If you have never read the Nehisi-Coates piece I highly encourage you to do so before Monday’s meeting.
-His argument – which are entirely about what happened after slavery ended, BTW – are not above criticism, obviously.
+His arguments – which are entirely about what happened after slavery ended, BTW – are not above criticism, obviously.
 But, at the least he makes a strong case for seeing our country’s history in a new (for many of us) light.

 I am out of town this week.
 Be nice to each other.

 SUGGESTED BACKGROUND READING –

 Restorative justice has been / is being used –

 - Wiki entry on transitional justice.